 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

 How to Apply

-Applications can be made for this course via our Online Application Service.
+Applications can be made for this course via our Online Application Service selecting the MA Religious Studies (Religious Studies) option from the list of courses.
 Applicants should use the Personal Statement section of the form to outline their area of interest and, if possible, the topic that they hope to research for their dissertation.

 Next intake: September each year

 Name: Dr Will Johnson